RedisInsight/Tutorials/README.md

 ## Examples
 If you are interested in creating your own tutorials and would like to understand how they work, you can start with the following steps:
-- download this example
+- Download this example.
-- open RedisInsight
+- Open RedisInsight.
-- navigate to the Insights panel (top right corner)
+- Navigate to the Insights panel (top right corner).
-- find the "My Tutorials" section on the "Explore" tab
+- Find the "My Tutorials" section on the "Explore" tab.
-- click the "Upload Tutorial" button and select the example
+- Click the "Upload Tutorial" button and select the example.

 Your first custom Tutorials are uploaded, and you can open and explore them.